ddj231/Handel/README.md

 To store a notelist, playable or a duration use the **save** keyword, followed by a variable name, an equal sign and a notelist, playable, duration (or another variable which stores on of these values).

 Variable names must contain only lowercase letters, and no numbers.
-Lowercase letters are used so note names and variables are not mixed.
 Variable names must also not be any of the reserved keywords in Handel.
 (See the Reserved Keywords section below).

 Below is an example program using variables.